 We often baptize infants and young children, because we believe baptism is a gift that you do nothing to deserve and, therefore, there is no need to wait to receive it.
 However, baptism is always open to all ages – including older children, teens, and adults who haven’t yet been baptized.
 All are welcome!

-Baptism at St. Andrew’s involves attending a baptism workshop and celebrating the baptism during a worship service.
+Baptism at St. Andrew’s involves participating in a baptism workshop and celebrating the baptism during a worship service.
 Baptisms are performed during most regular services.
-(Alternatives are being provided at the present time.
-See above.)

-The celebration in worship includes the baptism with parents (if a child/youth) and baptismal sponsors (often called godparents) joining at the front.
+The celebration in worship includes the baptism with parents (if a child/youth) and baptismal Godparent(s) joining at the front.
 Extended family and friends are invited to join the worship service to witness the special day.
-Families receive a keepsake baptismal napkin and a candle to light on baptismal anniversaries and other significant events in the child’s/person’s life ahead.
+Families receive a keepsake baptismal cloth and a candle to light on baptismal anniversaries and other significant events in the child’s/person’s life ahead.

 Individuals who are baptized become members of St. Andrew’s Lutheran Church and are encouraged to continue as an active participant in the congregation.
 Parents do not need to be members of St. Andrew’s to have a child baptized, although family members may join the church at the same time (please ask if you would like additional information).
 Church membership can be transferred to or from another congregation upon request.